Marloxo/Tower-Defense-Game/Documentation/Guide.md

   However instead of calling that every frame we cash our target in `targetEnemy` in `UpdateTarget()` method
 - Then we modify our `Enemy` Script and separate the basic enemy logic from movement,
-- After that, we sync our speed between the two script by adding `[RequireComponent(typeof(Enemy))]` in top of our class, In addition, we use `[HideInInspector]` taq to make our public variable hidden in Inspector.
+- After that, we sync our speed between the two script by adding `[RequireComponent(typeof(Enemy))]` in top of our class, In addition, we use `[HideInInspector]` tag to make our public variable hidden in Inspector.
 - Then we add Slow functionality to our enemies by calling `Slow()` method in `laser()` method.
   In `Slow()` method We multiply by *startSpeed* to allow the slow function to decrease our speed only one time from the default speed. //or it will continue decreasing until it will stop! (and surely we don't want that!).